nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-SellSavvy detects the customer index is missing or non-positive.
+SellSavvy detects that the customer index is missing or non-positive.
     * 2a1.
 SellSavvy displays an error about the format and states the command format.

   Use case ends.